cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

-- Click on the *Process* button in the left sidebar of the CDAP UI, then click ``WordCounter`` in the *Process* page to get to the Flow detail page, then click the *Stop* button; or
+- Click on the *Process* button in the left sidebar of the CDAP UI, then click ``WordCounter`` in the *Process* page to get to the flow detail page, then click the *Stop* button; or
 - From the Standalone CDAP SDK directory, use the Command Line Interface:

   .. list-table::